vicjicaman/zip-site/README.md

 This is a small website to show some photos.
 I am using this small website to test a feature that I am working on to upload a website from a zip file.

 Check the live site here: [here](https://www.vicjicama.com/photo)

+Check more details in this blog post: [here](https://code.vicjicama.com/post/easy-webpage)

 # zip site